← All workflows

 What it handles

-• Draft 30(b)(6) notice topics with reasonable particularity and bounded scope
+• Draft notice topics with reasonable particularity tied to claims and defenses

-• Build topic-by-topic examination outlines tied to case theory
+• Build topic-by-topic examination outlines with admission scripts

 • Generate designee assignment matrices and preparation playbooks